-Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Main Modification MM67 138 Paragraph 8.3 aragraph 8.3 and insert additional text and table after first accelete for employment land sentence as follov vs: es for the employment site allocations are set out below.
-T he growth and forecasted change in industrial land over th Policy Ref: Site Name: Approximate floorspace (sqm) Use ESA1 Land east of Colthrop Industrial Estate, Thatcham 20,400 B2/B8 ESA2 Land west of Ramsbury Road, Membury Industrial Estate 10,381 10,390 B2/B8 ESA3 Land to the south of Trinity Grain, Membury Industrial Estate, Lambourn Woodlands 5,200 Egiii/B2 ESA4 Beenham Landfill, Pips Way, Beenham 14,000 B2/B8 ESA5 Northway Porsche, Grange Lane, Beenham 6,400 Egiii/B2 ESA6 Land adjacent to Padworth IWMF, Padworth Lane 12,400 B2/B8 sustainab employme cil will seek to ensure that sufficient sites are provided in t le economic growth.
-The allocated sites are focused arou ent activity, and mainly adjacent to defined Designated En on land adjacent to a DEA, will, through this LPR, now for nd or near to area ployment Areas. s of existing Those sites
+Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Proposed Main Modific ation Reason for modificati on Policy Site Name: Approximato Use 1 Ref: Site Name.
+Approximate floorspace (sqm) 05e ESA1 Land east of Colthrop Industrial Estate, Thatcham 20,400 B2/B8 ESA2 Land west of Ramsbury Road, Membury Industrial Estate B2/B8 ESA3 Land to the south of Trinity Grain, Membury Industrial Estate, Lambourn Woodlands 5,200 Egiii/B2 ESA4 Beenham Landfill, Pips Way, Beenham 14,000 B2/B8 ESA5 Northway Porsche, Grange Lane, Beenham 6,400 Egiii/B2 ESA6 Land adjacent to Padworth IWMF, Padworth Lane 12,400 B2/B8 The Cou ncil will seek to ensure that sufficient si ites are provide ed in the rig ght s to foster sustainable economic growth around or near to areas of existing emp to defined Designated Employment Ar DEA. adjacent to a DEA, will, through this LP R, now iorm pa an oi that Thatcha m's main industrial area is Colthrop Est stribution units and smaller workshops, District's premier logistics and distribution es in the office stock, and a very high or ehousing stock.
+The allocated site to the s a logical extension and would aid in n in Area of Thatcham.

-Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Main Modification Thatcham Thatcham's main industrial area is Colthrop Estate, comprising a mix of larger distribution units and smaller workshops, and is described in the ELR as 'the District's premier logistics and distribution park'.
-There are some vacancies in the office stock, and a very high occupancy in the industrial and warehousing stock.
-The allocated site to the east of the Colthrop Estate (ESA1) is a logical extension and would aid in meeting the identified need in the Urban Area of Thatcham.
-Membury Industrial Estate has seen a number of redevelopments and expansions in recent years and through the LPR the boundary of the DEA has been extended to reflect these changes and to support the creation of local job opportunities in the more western rural areas of the District.
+Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Proposed Main Modification Reason for modification Membury Industrial Estate Membury Industrial Estate has seen a number of redevelopments and expansions in recent years and through the LPR the boundary of the DEA has been extended to reflect these changes and to support the creation of local job opportunities in the more western rural areas of the District.
 The allocated sites at Membury (ESA2 and ESA3) will also aid in addressing a local and rural demand.
 Beenham Beenham Grange Industrial Area is largely occupied by industrial operators, with a mix of locally based companies and larger companies servicing the area.
 At the time of the ELR there were no available industrial units, reflecting the nature of the industrial market in this location.
 The sites allocated in this area (ESA4, ESA5 and ESA6) would aid in meeting the identified need towards the east of the District.
 The site at Northway Porsche would encourage light industrial units, compatible with surrounding uses.
 The site at Padworth sidings, whilst it is not directly adjacent to a DEA, it would make use of brownfield land and is adjacent to the Padworth Household Waste Recycling Centre.
-For each site policy (ESA1-ESA6) , the site allocation is identified on the indicative site map.
+For each site policy (ESA1-ESA6), the site allocation is identified on the indicative site map.
 The area shown on the map is the gross site area.
-The policies provide approximate floorspace for development, based on standard plot ratios as set out within the HELAA, unless the site promoter has suggested a development potential that is lower than that calculated.
-The actual floorspace achieved may vary slightly depending on the detailed design work carried out in preparation for a planning application and will be influenced by the topography and other specific site characteristics.'
+The policies provide approximate floorspace for development, based on design work carried out in preparation for a planning application and will be influenced by the topography and other specific site characteristics.'